 As online advertising grows, there are many ways for your practice to attract website visitors.
 But ultimately,…

 Before you do any amount of marketing for your clinic, you need to have a great website.
+Follow these PT-specific website tips to achieve maximum results:

 There are 3 primary reasons your website needs to act as a cornerstone for everything you do in marketing.
 Whether that marketing is in print, online… even just word-of-mouth!